ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr.md

 ```
 {: pre}

-### Test4 - Testing the manual move of SAPHana resource to another node
+### Test4 - Testing the manual move of a SAPHana resource to another node
 {: #ha-rhel-hana-sr-test-manual-move}

-Use the following information to test the manual move of SAPHana resource to another node.
+Use the following information to test the manual move of a SAPHana resource to another node.

 #### Test4 - Description
 {: #ha-rhel-hana-sr-test4-description}